kahlil/gulp-scaffold/readme.md

 # gulp-scaffold

-Use Gulp to scaffold things.
+> Use Gulp to scaffold things.

+This is not a Gulp plugin, just an instruction and some examples on how to scaffold all the things with Gulp.

 ## How To